VMjack64/SOC-Homelab/PART10.md

 ![](/screenshots/232.png)
 ![](/screenshots/233.png)

 For additional intel, I ran the IP through GreyNoise.
-The site also reveals it to be known to perform brute force attacks:
+The site also reveals that the IP is known to perform brute force attacks:
 ![](/screenshots/234.png)
 ![](/screenshots/235.png)